781-449-3700, 1329 Highland Avenue, Needham, MA 02494 email@example.com.

 Accepts button batteries (as well as mercury thermometers or mercury thermostats).

 Staples, RadioShack, Office Depot/Office Max, and Best Buy (look for recycling kiosk) accept rechargeable batteries (no alkaline or non-rechargeable lithium).

 Most stores selling watches or hearing aids will accept spent button batteries.
 Button batteries often contain mercury and should not be disposed of in the trash.

 (617) 522-0222 284 Amory St. Jamaica Plain, MA 02130 firstname.lastname@example.org

-Accepts all kinds of bicycles, even if they are not in working condition, as long as they are not extensively rusted from being outside for long periods.
+Accepts all kinds of bicycles, even if they are not in working condition, as long as they are not excessively rusted from being outside for long periods.
 Also accepts bicycle parts, equipment such as helmets, and bicycle clothing.
-Their web site specifies where and when donations may be dropped off, including bike drives and other drop-off points
+Their web site specifies where and when donations may be dropped off, including bike drives and other drop-off points.

 (781) 455-7559 1139 Highland Ave, Needham, MA 02494